Can I Invest in Real Estate with my IRA?

 Did You Know?

-IRA Financial can help with your retirement planning by answering the questions you have about many areas of Self-Directed Retirement, including Solo 401(k) and Self-Directed IRA accounts, and the UBTI Tax Rate, which is applicable to trusts or corporations, depending on the organization’s legal characteristics.
+IRA Financial can help with your retirement planning by answering all the questions you have about many areas of Self-Directed Retirement, including Solo 401(k) and Self-Directed IRA accounts, and the UBTI Tax Rate, which is applicable to trusts or corporations, depending on the organization’s legal characteristics.
 Reach out today to our specialists and get more information!